apache/flink-web/_posts/2022-07-25-release-kubernetes-operator-1.1.0.md

 ## What’s Next?

-In the next release, our focus will be on the following key areas:
+In the coming months, our focus will be on the following key areas:

  * Standalone deployment mode support
  * Hardening of rollback mechanism and stability conditions